Looking for a new driving iron, but not sure which is right for you?

 Reviews: This year’s best driving irons

-1. Srixon Z U85 – the best overall driving iron
+1. Srixon ZX Mk II Utility Iron – the best overall driving iron

-2. Ping G410 Crossover – best driving iron for high handicappers
+2. Ping G425 Crossover – best driving iron for high handicappers

 Ping introduced Crossover irons when they launched their G400 range.

-I’ve had one in my bag (a 22 degree) since I went to buy a G400 driver on the day of release, and was so impressed with the Crossover that I ended up leaving the shop with both a new driver and a driving iron.
+I’ve had a Ping driving iron in my bag (a 22 degree) since I went to buy a G400 driver on the day of release, and was so impressed with the Crossover that I ended up leaving the shop with both a new driver and a driving iron.

-Although, on that note, there’s an argument about whether the Ping G410 is a “true” driving iron.
+Although, on that note, there’s an argument about whether the Ping G425 is a “true” driving iron.
 Some would argue it’s more like a hybrid than an iron.
-But in our view, you’re most likely going to use the G410 crossover on the tee box (although it’s great on the fairway), so we think it’s fair to label it as a driving iron.
+But in our view, you’re most likely going to use the G425 crossover on the tee box (although it’s great on the fairway), so we think it’s fair to label it as a driving iron.

-All-in-all, we think the Ping G410 crossover is a great choice for higher handicappers, and will be a go-to club when you need to get the ball in the fairway.
+All-in-all, we think the Ping G425 crossover is a great choice for higher handicappers, and will be a go-to club when you need to make sure your ball is in play.
+The perfect club to be holding in your hand when you’re standing on the 18th tee with a solid score, and don’t want a 3 off the tee card wrecker to ruin your round.

-3. TaylorMade SIM UDI – best driving iron for mid handicappers
+3. TaylorMade Stealth UDI – best driving iron for mid handicappers

-No arguments about whether the TaylorMade SIM UDI is a driving iron: UDI stands for “Ultimate Driving Iron”.
+There are no arguments about whether the TaylorMade Stealth UDI is a driving iron: UDI stands for “Ultimate Driving Iron”.
 Which is a bold claim, but one that has some merit.

 We picked this out for mid handicappers, but we’d say that you should be a reasonably proficient ball striker, with decent swing speed to get the most out of it.
-If it’s your short game that gets you in the mid-handicap bracket, we’d probably go for the Ping.
+If it’s your short game that gets you in the mid-handicap bracket, we’d probably go for the Ping instead.

 Which means that as well as being a good choice for solid ball strikers in the mid handicap bracket, it’s also going to be a good pick for low handicappers.